welcome to our blog ... check out some of our latest projects and press

 Ripplefold curtains showcased by custom fabric valance

-it’s not just fabric—it’s function and feeling
+It’s not just fabric, it’s function and feeling

 For this project, the drapery was everything.
 Light, flowing panels helped define the space, diffuse natural light, and add a sense of calm throughout the boutique.
-It made the experience feel personal—more like stepping into a studio than a store.
+It made the experience feel personal, more like stepping into a studio than a store.

 The valances, tailored and understated, added a subtle architectural layer.
 They brought the visual balance that elevated the space from simple to sophisticated, without losing that inviting, lived-in feel.

 From material sourcing to final install, every detail was thoughtfully executed by our in-house team.
 Because in a space like this, small things matter.
-Every stitch, every fold, every bracket—it all adds up to something you can feel, even if you can’t always name it.
+Every stitch, every fold, every bracket, it all adds up to something you can feel, even if you can’t always name it.

 Custom pinch-pleat fitting room curtains

-the right drape changes everything
+The right drape changes everything

-What made this project so special was the alignment—between Alexandra Grecco’s vision, Somerset House’s design direction, and our love of well-made, well-placed fabric.
+What made this project so special was the alignment, between Alexandra Grecco’s vision, Somerset House’s design direction, and our love of well-made, well-placed fabric.

 We work across all kinds of spaces, from bespoke boutiques like this one to big brand flagships and luxury retailers.
-And what we’ve learned is that drapery isn’t just background—it’s strategy.
+And what we’ve learned is that drapery isn’t just background, it’s strategy.
 It’s style.
 It’s storytelling.

 Crafted for Luxury: a Modern Approach to Jewelry Displays